 Individual therapy ensures a confidential and judgment free zone for patients.

 Family sessions, if possible, are also very beneficial to patients.
 It’s important for patients to feel content knowing that when they are finished with treatment, they will be returning to a healthy support system.
 We also offer Zoom and phone family sessions.

 We also provide relapse prevention plans for all of our patients.

 Relapses are incredibly discouraging, but can also be a normal part of recovery.
 Each patient works with their team to come up with a relapse prevention plan.
 This will provide a personalized route to staying clean after treatment is over.

 Stopping relapse before it happens is much better than falling back into old habits and going through treatment again.

 The symptoms of BPD can grow to feel all-consuming.
 A lot of people who struggle from BPD have a hard time reaching out for help.
 However, 24/7 support and a variety of different treatment strategies may be very beneficial to those who struggle with borderline personality disorder.

 If you are struggling with any of the symptoms above, you may be affected by borderline personality disorder.
 When life feels like too much to handle, we encourage you to seek help.
 Reach out to us at one of our locations today.

 There are a variety of treatment programs that strive to help patients recover and set them on the path to success.

 If you or someone you know is suffering with thoughts of self harm or suicidal ideation, don’t wait.
-Call us today to schedule a tour of our facility or get answers to any questions you may have about treatment.
+Contact us today to schedule a tour of our facility or get answers to any questions you may have about treatment.